 I compare myself to other people.
-When I see how successful others, I feel bad not having that kind of success.
+When I see how successful others are, I feel bad not having that kind of success.
 I want it badly.
 I want to be famous and rich.
 Why can’t I be like them?

 I use Facebook and Instagram excessively.
 While scrolling I notice some people have mansions and cool gadgets, and they have wonderful lives.
 They are happy.
 They travel the world.
 They eat delicious cuisines.
 They have perfect bodies.
 They are rich.
 I want those things too.